MGalal07/Car_insurance_claim_model/README.md

 - Identify the best predictor feature for insurance claims.
 - Analyze various demographic, financial, and behavioral factors that influence claim likelihood.
 - Provide insights for risk assessment and customer engagement strategies.
+- Build logistic regression model, evaluate it and finalize it

+## Jupyter notebook files
+- The first notebook you may be interested to check will show how the EDA is down and what is our take on each step of it.
+- The second notebook will show you how i built the logistic regression from preprocessing up to finalizing the model.

 ## Key Findings
 - **Age**: Younger drivers (ages 16-25) are more likely to make claims.